rutia57/cs217b/assignment1/README.md

 The required modules are listed in `requirements.txt`, and can be installed by running the command `pip install -r requirements.txt`.

 ### RESTful API
-To run my Flask RESTful API program, `cd` into this directory (`cs217b/assignment1/`), and if the RESTful API is still running, quit it by pressing CTRL+C (so that the port 5000 is not in use).
-Then, run the following command:
+To run my Flask RESTful API program, `cd` into this directory (`cs217b/assignment1/`) and run the following command:
 ```bash
 $ python flask-restful-api/NER.py
 ```